- HOME PAGE

 Hine’s photographs were shot from perspectives of careering around the streets and alleys around Hull-House, then moving inside to picture club activities for neighborhood boys, girls, and youth.
 In contrast, Hamilton’s illustrated character sketches were drawn from a cloistered vantage point within Hull-House gazing outside on the neighborhood through the window.
 She highlighted old-world shtetl village-like stereotypical scenes, reminiscent of Jacob Riis’s “how the other half lives” in New York in 1889.

 The contrasts between the photographer and the illustrator were arresting.
 In Hamilton’s drawings, clubs for boys with a billiard table and vocational shops largely vanished.
-In Hine’s photographs, the tell-tale signs of the rigors of street life visibly clung to people even inside Hull-House.
+The years following the financial Panic of 1906 until 1911-12 were “hard times” with significant unemployment, rising prices, and “stagflation.”
+In Hine’s photographs, the tell-tale signs of local street life visibly clung to people attempting to stay warm in their coats and scarves even inside Hull-House.
 His images were distinctive and memorable.
-Hamilton’s sketches were bland, faceless, and forgettable.
+Hamilton’s sketches were bland, faceless, one-dimensional, and forgettable.

 A rich narrative remains to be written about Jane Addams’s critical relationship to the power of a graphic visual presentation challenging her commitment to the centrality of the written text.
 In a case of unintended consequences, a century later Hine’s Chicago photographs remain widely viewed and familiar while Addams’s classic text is generally limited to classroom students of the Progressive Era in American history and Norah’s sketches lost to memory.